Rajawali/Rajawali/README.md

 [Announcing Rajawali: An OpenGL ES 2.0 Based 3D Framework For Android](http://www.rozengain.com/blog/2011/08/23/announcing-rajawali-an-opengl-es-2-0-based-3d-framework-for-android/)

+_NOTE: Rajawali recently removed official support for versions of Android below 4.0/API 14.
+If you need support for these devices you will need to use the [`v0.9`](https://github.com/MasDennis/Rajawali/tree/v0.9) tag.
+This decision was made in order to allow us to freely improve the library in the face of the growing uptake of 4.0+ devices.
+Major bugs identified in this tag will be addressed, but no further improvements/enhancements should be expected._

 _NOTE: Rajawali's release process is changing and the master branch should be considered unstable.
 Use the [`v0.9`](https://github.com/MasDennis/Rajawali/tree/v0.9) tag if you need a stable version.
 We are working to improve documentation on this subject._

 ## Made With Rajawali